Experiential learning resources for the innovative educator

 It's important that students travel.
 It doesn't have to be all the time, but an experience here or there could potentially change their lives.
 Teens are under a lot of pressure from their schools, parents, peers, social media, and more.
 Give them an opportunity to take a step back from all of that and gain perspective, meet new people, embrace other cultures, and become active and engaged citizens.

-If you have more travel resources for high school students please share!
+If you have more travel resources or tips for high school students please share!

 Observe.
 Question.
 Explore.
 Share.